MengLinMaker/new-homie/apps/service-scrape/README.md

 Logging with OTel distributed tracing and Serilog to identify erroneous input to functions.

-### 0. Script
+### 0. lib-australia_amenity
-Scripts is used to initialise amenities data that does not change often into the database.
+This package reformats amenity data into exportable json files.

 ### 1. BatchTrigger function
 Localities as unit of progress.
 Scrapes Australian localities, then sendMesageBatch() to SQS queue for persistence.